 The entrance to the pagoda, once you have been able to find it.

-It’s the last day of our holiday today, so we thought we would get ourselves in the right frame of mind (it’s now that we could do with those early morning tai chi sessions - see The Logistics of Boat Travel is Too Complicated For Us
+It’s the last day of our holiday today, so, once we had got ourselves in the right frame of mind (it’s now that we could do with those early morning tai chi sessions - see The Logistics of Boat Travel is Too Complicated For Us

-) and go out to do battle with Ho Chi Minh City’s eight million mopeds again.
+), we left the hotel to do battle with Ho Chi Minh City’s eight million mopeds for one last time.

 It was raining again first thing in the morning, but, again, it had stopped by the time we came to leave our hotel.

 Our guide book had recommended the Jade Emperor Pagoda.
 Ho Chi Minh City / Saigon is split into a number of numbered districts, which sounds a bit Hunger Games-ish.
 Our walk to the pagoda took us out of the apparent security of ‘District 1’ and into the wilds of the untamed ‘District 3’.
 It seemed pretty much the same to us, just an equivalent level of equally psychotic mopeds all on a mission to run me down.
 The “odds were forever in our favour”, however, and we made it there unscathed, despite it being a longer walk than we expected and the pagoda being tucked away where we had trouble finding it.